janboddez/aperture-docker-compose/README.md

 docker-compose build
 docker-compose up -d
 ```
 All files and dependencies are fetched the first time the containers are brought up, and configs are automatically set.
+This takes a while, so, er, wait a minute or two before moving on.

 Now, set up and prepare both databases (replace `1234` with your token of choice—see `.env`).
 First Watchtower's:
 ```